-Pediatric dentists are concerned about decreased access to oral health care for patients with SHCN as they transition beyond the age of majority.25 Finding a dental home for non-pediatric SHCN patients could be challenging.
+Pediatric dentists are concerned about decreased access to oral health care for patients with SHCN as they transition beyond the age of majority.25 Finding a dental home for nonpediatric SHCN patients could be challenging.
 Pediatric hospitals, by imposing age restrictions, can create another barrier to care for these patients.
 This presents difficulties for pediatric dentists providing care to adult SHCN patients who have not yet transitioned to adult primary care.
 Some pediatric hospitals require dentists to be board certified, thus making it difficult for general dentists to obtain hospital privileges.
-Outpatient surgery centers may be an alternative, although they may not be the preferred setting to treat medically compromised patients.26
+Outpatient surgery centers and in office general anesthesia may be alternatives, although they may not be appropriate to treat patients with special needs due to medical complexity.26

-Transitioning to a dentist who is knowledgeable and comfortable with adult oral health care needs often is difficult due to a lack of trained providers willing to accept the responsibility of caring for SHCN patients.^{27,28} It should be noted that the Commission on Dental Accreditation of the American Dental Association introduced an accreditation standard requiring dental schools to ensure that curricular efforts are focused on educating their students on how to assess treatment needs of patients with SHCN.^{29,30}.
+Transitioning to a dentist who is knowledgeable and comfortable with adult oral health care needs often is difficult due to a lack of trained providers willing to accept the responsibility of caring for SHCN patients.^{27,28} It should be noted that the Commission on Dental Accreditation of the American Dental Association introduced an accreditation standard requiring dental schools to ensure that curricular efforts are focused on educating their students on how to assess treatment needs of patients with SHCN.^{29,30}